How to Grade your Cherry Shrimp

 Of course, everyone wants the most beautiful looking cherry shrimp they can have and there are a couple of ways you can go about getting your own to this grade.

-- (easy route) Purchase a few higher grade ones and hope they reproduce quickly.
+- (easy route) Purchase a few Painted Fire Red Shrimp and hope they reproduce quickly.

 - (pro route) Start with standard low grade cherry/sakura shrimp and get really technically with your select breeding.
 This could take a couple of years before you start seeing Fire Red Grade or hopefully Painted Fire Red.